 Our integrated risk management framework considers material risks that arise from our operations.
 Material risks that might accumulate and have the potential to produce substantial losses are subject to our group-wide risk appetite and limit framework.
-Our risk appetite, as authorized by the Board of Directors, represents the amount of risk that we are willing to accept within the constraints imposed by our capital resources as well as the expectations of our stakeholders as to the type of risk we hold within our business.
+Our risk appetite, as authorized by the Board of Directors, represents the amount of risk that we are willing to accept in pursuit of our strategic objectives, within the constraints imposed by our capital resources as well as the expectations of our stakeholders as to the type of risk we hold within our business.
 At an annual aggregated level, we also monitor and manage the potential financial loss from the accumulation of risk exposure in any one year.